geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 * S3 uri if SSL is enabled.
 Location of SSL certs/key
 * QoS mitigation if QoS is enabled
-* Use the same workspace name as in the previous step **POSSIBLE CUT END**
+* Use the same workspace name as in the previous step

-Let's ready the the instance, starting by editing the config:
+Let's ready the instance, starting by editing the config:
 ```bash
 cp ./production/config-stack.yaml.sample ./config-stack.yaml
 emacs ./config-stack.yaml